Written thoughts

 Let’s all tape our phones directly glued to our foreheads, right in front of our eyes — that would at least fix the issue of looking down.

-Smartphones — they steal the now, the only thing that really matters.
+They, I don’t know who, are stealing the now, the only thing that matters.
 But we sell now for later, for that "later" that might get us The Attention.
 But at a very low price, however expensive.
 That attention is short-lived.
 Not real attention.
 Not real connection.
 Fake, quick, cheap attention.
-And the worst thing is, we’re buying that shit.
+And the worst thing is, we’re buying that shit every day.

 Bob Sinclar was really upset with his Gen Z crowd at his concert.
 No one was dancing anymore.
 No one was looking anymore.
 Everyone was just staring at a very bright rectangle.

 The roles are really reversing.
 It’s not a cliché anymore.
-They were right, when they said they were taking away our masculinity literlly form our balls..
+They were right, when they said they were taking away our masculinity literally from our balls...

-The best photos, in my opinion, are the spontaneous ones.
-The ones taken when no one expects it, not even the taker.
-I mean how many sunsets, monuments, dish pics we want to collect?
-No one cares, also because everyone is taking pics at the same shit the same way form the same rectangle.
+How many sunsets and dish pics do we want to collect?
+No one cares, also because everyone is doing the same shit, the same way, from the same rectangle.

 It would be beautiful.
 Really beautiful.
 Like walking barefoot on wet grass after so many years just wearing shoes.
-There’s something visceral there, something you find when you finally break boredom/numbness — and hit the real present again.
-Original, beautiful, new.
+There’s something visceral there, something you find — something maybe, strange, new but right.

 20 aprile 2025, airplane.